simeononsecurity/simeononsecurity.ch/content/articles/mitigating-human-error-data-breaches/index.en.md

 ______
 ## Understanding the Root Causes
-To effectively address the issue of human error, it's essential to understand the underlying causes:
+To effectively address the issue of human error, you need to understand the underlying causes:

 1. **Lack of Training:** Employees who are not adequately trained in cybersecurity best practices are more likely to make errors.
 2. **Workplace Stress:** High-pressure environments can lead to lapses in judgment and concentration.